sy0725/ts-til/README.md

   - browser
 * What format do you want your config file to be in?
   - JavaScript
-* eslint-plugin-react@latest eslint@latest.
+* @typescript-eslint/eslint-plugin@latest @typescript-eslint/parser@latest eslint@latest.
 Would you like to install them now?
   - Yes
 * Which package manager do you want to use?
   - npm